kataw/kataw/test/__snapshot__/parser/expressions/classes/getter-param-ame-errors.md

 ✖ Identifier expected.
 Reserved word in strict mode - start: 137, end: 147
 ✖ Duplicate identifier - start: 174, end: 176
 ✖ A 'get' accessor cannot have parameters. - start: 188, end: 193
-✖ `Yield` expression cannot be used in function parameters - start: 188, end: 193 ✖ Duplicate identifier - start: 220, end: 222
+✖ `yield` expression cannot be used in function parameters - start: 188, end: 193 ✖ Duplicate identifier - start: 220, end: 222
 ✖ A 'get' accessor cannot have parameters. - start: 234, end: 237
 ✖ Expected a ')' to match the '(' token here - start: 234, end: 237